 "Love is the light - and in the end, the only light - that can always illuminate a world grown dim and give us the courage needed to keep living and working.
 Love is possible, and we are able to practise it because we are created in the image of God."
 Deus Caritas Est 39

-The following is the programme index for each year group from Reception through to Year 6.
+As agreed by the Governing Body, the following is the programme index for each year group from Reception through to Year 6.

 |Reception:||God loves each of us in our uniqueness|

 |Year 1:||We meet God's love in our family|